 At Gallus Medical Detox, it’s not uncommon to see patients with polysubstance use disorder.
-Our IV and oral medication protocol is industry leading and incredibly successful in treating patients who are addicted to more than one substance.
+Our IV therapy and oral medication protocol is industry leading and incredibly successful in treating patients who are addicted to more than one substance.

 I was hopelessly dependent on opiates for day-to-day living and would have never believed I would become comfortably sober ever again.
 I simply did not believe it, even as I was reassured by staff that it would happen, until they made it happen.
 I’ll never forget the people that I met here and the treatment that I received.